SolhavenGames/Elementals-of-Tulia/ForbiddenElements.md

 The second youngest Forbidden Element, created by all of the elements together to create one final union.
 It's a combination of every normal element into one.
 Due to its abundance of color, it appears as a bright white light.

 ### ⦿ **Gate I**
 The user’s original element dominates the union, which its color tinting the white (i.e. Naturine Omni becomes light green, Blood Omni becomes pink).
 Omni element will also share characteristics of the original element (Flux/Core, Temperature, Feel).
+However, the element can be manifested in ways that adjacent elements can (i.e. If the user is Ballad, Blood --> Water --> Snow).
 Disconnection from the original element does not begin yet.

 ### ⦿ **Gate II**
 Omni element loses the color and temperature of the original element.
 User gains the ability to alter the temperature.
 Disconnect from the original element begins here, and grows with each Gate.